centrifugal/centrifugo/docs/content/blog/scaling_websocket.md

 ## Conclusion

+Hope advices given here will be useful for a reader and will help writing a more robust and more scalable real-time application backends.

-[Centrifugo server](https://github.com/centrifugal/centrifugo/) and [Centrifuge library for Go language](https://github.com/centrifugal/centrifuge) have most of the mechanics described here including the last one – message cache for topics with limited size and retention period.
+[Centrifugo server](https://github.com/centrifugal/centrifugo/) and [Centrifuge library for Go language](https://github.com/centrifugal/centrifuge) have most of the mechanics described here including the last one – message cache for topics limited by size and retention period.
 Some details on how message recovery on reconnect works in Centrifugo can be found [here in docs](../server/recover.md).
-It also has techniques to prevent message loss due to at most once nature of Redis PUB/SUB giving at least once delivery guarantee in message history retention period and window size.
+It also has techniques to prevent message loss due to at most once nature of Redis PUB/SUB giving at least once delivery guarantee inside message history retention period and window size.

-Hope advices given here will be useful for a reader and will help writing a more robust and more scalable real-time application backends.